lin430/cs190lab6/README.md

 This is another partner lab, so buddy up!

 ## What You'll Learn
-By the end of this lab, you'll be able to creat, use, merge and delete (local) branches.
+By the end of this lab, you'll be able to create, use, and merge.

 ## Setup ##